hyanwong/tutorials/demography.md

 We'll specify this with the {meth}`msprime.Demography.add_population_split` method.
 We need to know the time of the event, and the IDs or labels of the derived and ancestral populations participating in the divergence event.
 Notice that in this case, we do not need to provide proportions as we did in the case of admixture.
-This makes sense when you think about the fact that msprime simulates backwards-in-time: all lineages in all of the derived populations originate from the ancestral population in a split event.
+This makes sense when you think about the fact that msprime simulates backward-in-time: all lineages in all of the derived populations originate from the ancestral population in a split event.
 Any differences in 'quantities' of migrants must be modelled by sizes of the derived populations at the time of the split.

 ```{code-cell} ipython 3